kylehh/kylehh.github.io/_posts/2024/24-05-18-Karpathy-tokenizer.md

 ## 1. BPE(Byte Pair Encoding)
 The [example](https://en.wikipedia.org/wiki/Byte_pair_encoding) from wiki is simple and clear.
 Repetitively replacing "byte pairs" with new code, so dictionary with new byte pairs keep growing and the encoding length keep decreasing.
-1. Given a list of integers, return a dictionary of counts of consecutive pairs
+1. Given a list of integers, return a dictionary of counts of consecutive pairs.
   ```python
   #characters to bytes
   utf8 = "test".encode("utf-8")